JShimonov/AskSummoner/README.md

 ## Things to add in the future

-- [ ] Differentiate the average of all KDA on a champion to most recent games of that champion KDA
 - [ ] Calculate average rank in recent matches

-## Things to add after all API features are covered
+## Things to create after all API features are covered

 - [ ] Implement as web application